onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 make subtitles in all languages

-spit on a list of words: nihilism, ignorance, pessimism, despair, hopelessness
+spit on a list of words: nihilism, radical relativism, ignorance, pessimism, despair, hopelessness

 a YouTube video can have titles in multiple languages by adding translated titles and descriptions in YouTube Studio.